DavidBrainard/ISETBioJandJRaw/README.md

   title="Noisy cone mosaic response instances" style="display: inline-block; margin: 0 auto; max-width: 300px">

+---

-The custom PSFs are depicted below for 500nm, 550nm, and 600nm on top of the employed cone mosaic.
+The custom PSFs employed in these simulations are depicted below for 500nm, 550nm, and 600nm on top of the employed cone mosaic.

 <img
   src="/figures/PSFsAndConeMosaic.png"